Skip to main content

 • “The music is spot on for those old Resident Evil vibes; I wouldn't mind getting my hands on that soundtrack.”

-• “The music can be very low; I couldn't hear it in some cutscenes, and some cutscenes could probably use music.”
+• “Music can be very low; I couldn't hear it in some cutscenes, and some cutscenes could probably use music.”

-• “The music can be very low; I couldn't hear it in some cutscenes, and some cutscenes could probably use music.”
+• “Music can be very low; I couldn't hear it in some cutscenes, and some cutscenes could probably use music.”

 • atmosphere

 The atmosphere of the game is highly praised for its effective use of lighting effects, dark pixel art, and immersive sound design, including strong voice acting that enhances the overall experience.
-It successfully captures the essence of survival horror, creating a nightmarish and engaging environment reminiscent of classic titles like the original Resident Evil.
-Overall, the combination of visual and auditory elements contributes to a deeply atmospheric and gory gameplay experience.
+Reviewers note that it successfully captures the essence of survival horror, evoking a nightmare-like scenario reminiscent of classic titles like the original Resident Evil.
+Overall, the combination of graphics, sound, and gameplay creates a compelling and spooky atmosphere that resonates well with fans of the genre.

 • “The graphics are rounded out with some nice lighting effects which enhance the atmosphere and give a nice depth to the scenery.”